cbourke/ComputerScienceI/documents/faq.md

 ## How and when are labs graded?

 Labs are due at midnight on Tuesdays.
-We try to get them graded as soon as possible on Wednesdays.
-When we are done, grades (with any comments) are posted to Canvas and a brief retrospective is posted to Piazza.
+We run batch scripts to grade them as soon as possible on Wednesdays.
+When we are done, grades are posted to Canvas and a brief retrospective is posted to Piazza.

 ## How and when are hacks graded?